Henan: History

-Widely regarded as one of the cradles of Chinese civilization along with the provinces of Shanxi and Shaanxi, Henan is known for its historical prosperity and periodic downturns.
-The economic prosperity resulted from its extensive fertile plains and its location at the heart of the country.
-However, its strategic location also means that it has suffered from nearly all of the major wars in China.
-In addition, the numerous floods of the Yellow River have caused significant damage from time to time.
-Kaifeng, in particular, has been buried by China's Yellow River's silt seven times due to flooding.
+Regarded as the cradle of ancient Chinese culture, Henan is known for its historical prosperity and periodic downturns.
+The economic prosperity resulted from its somewhat fertile plains and its location at the heart of the country.
+Its strategic location also means that it has undergone more wars compared to certain other regions in China.
+The floods of the Yellow River have caused damage from time to time.

-Antiquity
+Ancient states and dynasties

-Archaeological sites reveal that prehistoric cultures such as the Yangshao Culture and Longshan Culture were active in what is now northern Henan since the Neolithic Era.
-The more recent Erlitou culture has been controversially identified with the Xia dynasty, the first and largely legendary Chinese dynasty that was established, roughly, in the 21st century BC.
-Virtually the entire kingdom existed within what is now north and central Henan.
+Archaeological sites reveal that prehistoric cultures such as the Yangshao Culture and Longshan Culture were active in what later is northern Henan since the Neolithic Era.
+The later Erlitou culture has been controversially identified with the Xia dynasty, the first and mostly legendary Chinese dynasty.

-The Xia dynasty collapsed around the 16th century BC following the invasion of Shang, a neighboring vassal state centered around today's Shangqiu in eastern Henan.
-The Shang dynasty (16th–11th centuries BC) was the first literate dynasty of China.
-Its many capitals are located at the modern cities of Shangqiu, Yanshi, and Zhengzhou.
-Their last and most important capital of Yin, located in modern Anyang, is where the first Chinese writing was created.